ShubhamPai99/shubhampai99.github.io/content/posts/kombucha.md

 - [Mint Cheong](https://www.youtube.com/watch?v=KixQsFkAWN4).
 The syrup was good, but I never cracked a fruit that mixed well with peppermint flavor.
 - Cloves are an interesting aromatic to use!
 But limit your use to 1-2 cloves per 16oz.
 Otherwise, they give a bitter/vodka-y taste that's very unpleasant.

-Flavor I have yet to try:
+Flavors I have yet to try:
 - Lemon and Jalapeno (for a spicy margarita vibe)
 - I really do want to crack the mint/fruit combo!